bobpattersonjr/workmux/README.md

 Note: The prompt options are mutually exclusive - you can only use one at a time.

+**Skip options:**

+These options allow you to skip expensive setup steps when they're not needed (e.g., for documentation-only changes):

+- `-H, --no-hooks`: Skip running `post_create` commands
+- `-F, --no-file-ops`: Skip file copy/symlink operations (e.g., skip linking `node_modules`)
+- `-C, --no-pane-cmds`: Skip executing pane commands (panes open with plain shells instead)

 #### What happens

 1. Creates a git worktree at `<project_root>/../<project_name>__worktrees/<branch-name>`
-2. Creates a new tmux window named after the branch
-3. Runs any configured file operations (copy/symlink)
+2. Runs any configured file operations (copy/symlink)
-4. Executes `post_create` commands if defined (runs before the tmux window opens, so keep them fast)
+3. Executes `post_create` commands if defined (runs before the tmux window opens, so keep them fast)
+4. Creates a new tmux window named after the branch
 5. Sets up your configured tmux pane layout
 6. Automatically switches your tmux client to the new window